vangware/ansi/README.md

 ## Documentation

 Documentation can be found [HERE][documentation].
 It is auto-generated with [typedoc][typedoc] based on the JSDocs and the types in the source.
-Shouldn't be necessary to read this, code editors like [VS Code][vscode] integrate the documentation in the UI.
+It shouldn't be necessary to read this; code editors like [VS Code][vscode] integrate the documentation in the UI.

 ## Changelog